 They stayed at that detention center for four days.
 On the fourth day, at 8 pm, police told them they would transfer them to Lesvos.
 They took all their belongings – passports, phones and money – telling them they would return it after their arrival on Lesvos.
-Several soldiers came to accompany the group to the beach.
+Several officers which were described as ‘soldiers’ came to accompany the group to the beach.
 They wore military uniforms and carried weapons.
 No physical violence was used.

-The soldiers embarked the whole group on a boat.
-After 3 ½ hours, the group was transferred onto a floating platform.
+The officers embarked the whole group on a boat.
+After 3 and a half hours, the group was transferred onto a floating platform.
 They were 25 people, 15 of them children.
 One 11 year old boy was blind.
 Two families were Congolese, one man Palestinian and all the others were Syrian.
 The Palestinian man has refugee status in Germany, a German lawyer working on his case for him to be able to return to Germany.

-The blind children almost fell into the water while they were transferred onto the floating platform but luckily one man of the group managed to get hold of him, preventing him from falling into the sea.
-None of the soldiers reacted.
+The blind child almost fell into the water while they were transferred onto the floating platform but luckily one man of the group managed to get hold of him, preventing him from falling into the sea.
+None of the officers reacted.

 “My eleven year old son yelled at the Greek soldiers, begging them for mercy and humanity, convinced we would die in that moment”.

 After they had all been transferred onto the platform, the group was abandoned at sea.
-It was around 11 pm when the Greek soldiers left.
-They were drifting for five hours until 4am.
+It was around 11 pm when the Greek officers left.
+They were drifting for five hours until 4 am.
 Water was coming in and they had to constantly pour it out with their hands.
 The waves were high.